Home › Agencies ›Departments »

 Sustainable Madison Committee

 The Green forum is best described as the most comprehensive "green" brainstorming session ever conducted in Madison.
 It is co-sponsored by the MEC, Sustainable Madison AC, Shade Tree MB, Open Space, Recreation Advisory Committee and Parks Advisory Committee.
-The following article describes it in greater detail.

 MADISON – Hopes are high that a cross-section of the community will join in a special forum this month to brainstorm about how Madison can “go green” to save the environment – and save dollars.

 The “Green Forum,” a community roundtable event, is described as “ground-breaking opportunity” for residents, businesses, Mayor Robert Conley, the Borough Council and the borough administration to discuss how Madison’s natural spaces, transportation, homes and businesses could become more “green.”

 The event, sponsored by the Sustainable Madison Advisory Committee, the Open Space, Parks and Recreation Advisory Committee, the Shade Tree Management Board, the Madison Environmental Commission and the Parks Advisory Committee, will take place from 7 to 9 p.m.
 Thursday, Jan.
 24, at the Ehinger Center on the campus of Drew University, 36 Madison Ave.
 Residents and students are especially encouraged to attend.